botsfactory/modules/README.md

 # Bots Factory - Modules
 This is the source for BotsFactory by The Bot Makers
 ## Modules

-Connie is made of multiple optional modules (except the Users module), each adding a specific functionality to your bot.
+**bots**factory is made of multiple optional modules (except the Users module), each adding a specific functionality to your bot.
 ### Analitycs
 Let's you connect with Dashbot

-### Botframework
+### Microsoft Bot Framework

-Utils to ease development with Misocroft's BotFramework
+All the module integrate with Microsoft Bot Framework to ease development
 ### Conversation
 Saves messages exchanged between your users and your bot.
 ### Proactive
 Let's you define multiple types of proactive messages scheduled, manual, triggered by other integrations, etc.
+### FAQ
+Adds a connection from your QnAMaker to your bot.
+### i18n
+Enables multi-language chatbots with switch language option
+### Log Errors
+Enables error logs with Rollbar for when something goes wrong.
 #### POST
 `/api/proactive/:id`
 Executes a proactive handler of `id`, to all user that satisfy `query`.
 ```json
 {